HorizenOfficial/horizen-academy-v2/docs/Zendoo.md

-﻿
+﻿---

+sidebar_label: Zendoo
+title: Zendoo - Cross-Chain Platform
+slug: /zendoo/
+description: The Zendoo protocol allows a Bitcoin-based blockchain protocol to operate with any domain-specific blockchain or blockchain-like system.

+---

+# Zendoo - Cross-Chain Platform

 ## The Zendoo Protocol

 Horizen’s current sidechain implementation, the [Zendoo protocol](https://www.horizen.io/zendoo/) was released early in 2020**.
 It introduces:

 > “a standardized mechanism to register and interact with separate sidechain systems.
 By interaction, we mean the Cross-Chain Transfer Protocol, which enables sending a native asset to a sidechain and receiving it back in a secure and verifiable way without the mainchain knowing anything about the internal sidechain construction or operations.”

 In more general terms, the Zendoo protocol allows a Bitcoin-based blockchain protocol to operate with any domain-specific blockchain or blockchain-like system.
-The [blockchain protocol](https://academy.horizen.io/technology/advanced/a-protocol-to-transfer-value/) is upgraded only once to introduce the mechanism for deploying sidechains and to enable cross-chain transfers.
+The [blockchain protocol](https://www.horizen.io/academy/blockchain-protocols/) is upgraded only once to introduce the mechanism for deploying sidechains and to enable cross-chain transfers.

 **Zendoo** allows backward transfers to be verified by the mainchain without relying on external validators or certifiers.
 The mainchain does not monitor sidechains (asymmetric peg) and doesn’t know anything about their internal structure.
 Zendoo accomplishes this by generating recursive proofs for each sidechain state transition.